-- 1. Warning Notice to the student that continuation or repetition of specified conduct may be cause for other disciplinary action. - 2.
-Censure - Written reprimand for violation of specified regulation. - Conduct Probation Exclusion from participation in designated privileges or extracurricular college activities for a specified period of time. - 4.
-Restitution Reimbursement for damage or misappropriation of property.
+- 1. Warning- Notice to the student that continuation or repetition of specified conduct may be cause for other disciplinary action. - 2.
+Censure Written reprimand for violation of specified regulations. - 3.
+Conduct Probation - Exclusion from participation in designated privileges or extracurricular college activities or use of specified campus facilities for a designated period of time. - 4.
+Restitution Reimbursement for damage to or misappropriation of property.
 Reimbursement may take the form of appropriate service to repair or otherwise compensate for damages. - 5.
-Interim Suspension Exclusion from Classes and other designated privileges or activities for a definite period of time.
-(Education Code Section 10601) - Expulsion Permanent termination of the student's status without possibility of re-admission to the college.
-(Code of Conduct cf. 5412.2)
+Short-term Suspension -- Exclusion of the student by the Superintendent/President for good cause from one or more